The Ultimate Guide to Small-Batch Baking and Scaling Down Desserts

 Common Measurements Cut in Half

-If you’re stumped on a conversion, you can always look it up on the internet.
-Here we have the conversations for a few common measurements cut in half for you.
+If you're stumped on conversions, you can always look them up on the internet.
+Here we have the conversions for a few common measurements cut in half:

 - 1/4 cup: 2 tablespoons